 It’s important to check your phone, tablet and computer’s software too – it may need some updating or a spring clean.
 Make sure you have the most up-to-date version of your browser (for example Firefox or Chrome) as the latest versions of these are usually the fastest.
-You should regularly clear your browser’s cache and cookies, as both of these can take up space and cause it run slower.
+You should regularly clear your browser’s cache and cookies, as both of these can take up space and cause it to run slower.
 For information on how to do this, see here.

 If you use programs or apps such as Skype, Dropbox or music streaming services, check your settings to ensure they don’t run automatically when you’re not using them.
 This can impact your internet speeds.
 It may also be worth turning off automatic software updates if you have them enabled – that way you won’t have to deal with a 10GB update downloading when you’re trying to stream the latest episode of your favourite TV show!

 If you’re having issues with your mobile broadband, you can find set-up and troubleshooting information for your router here.
-Alternatively, join the community and drop us a PM.

 To get started with mobile broadband on Three, check out our range of routers and plans.